liamg/siphon/README.md

 Currently Siphon works on Linux, with `amd64`, `arm64`, `arm`, and `386`.
 Adding support for more architectures is pretty simple, feel free to raise an issue.

 It uses `ptrace` which means you'll likely need to run it as `root` for the ptrace privilege.

+## Installation

+Grab a binary from the [latest release](https://github.com/liamg/siphon/releases/latest).